Sivaganga: Tourism

 Sakkanthi Big Chettinad style home is famous for cinema shooting and culture.
-Alangara Annai Cathedral is the major church and headquarters for Roman Catholic Diocese of Sivagangai.
-(Including Ramnad and Sivagangai District).
-The church has architecture style like "Fish structure" from the bird eye view.

 Kannudayal Nayagi Amman temple, in Nataraasan kottai which is 5 km away from the town.
-Eswar temple in Kalayarkoil is a Hindu temple with pandiyan architecture construction.
+Eswar temple in Kalayarkoil is a Hindu temple with Pandiyan architecture construction.

+Alangara Annai Cathedral is the major church and headquarters for Roman Catholic Diocese of Sivagangai (including Ramnad and Sivagangai District).
+The church has architecture style like "fish structure" from the bird eye view.

 Utility services

 Electricity supply to Sivaganga is regulated and distributed by the Tamil Nadu Electricity Board (TNEB).
 The town along with its suburbs forms the Madurai Electricity Distribution Circle.
 Water supply is provided by the municipality of Sivaganga from Idaikathur Vaigai river (2.5 MLD) and Paiyur Pillai vayal & Keelpathi (0.4 MLD) through feeders located in various parts of the town.
 In the period 2010–2011, a total of 2.9 million litres of water was supplied every day for households in the town.
 About 22.5 metric tonnes of solid waste are collected from Sivaganga every day by door-to-door collection and subsequently the source segregation and dumping is carried out by the sanitary department of the municipality.
 The coverage of solid waste management had an efficiency of 90% as of 2001.
 There is no underground drainage system in the town and the major sewerage system for disposal of sullage is through septic tanks, open drains and public conveniences.
 The municipality maintains a total of 79.57 km of storm water drains: 38.75 km surfaced drains and 40.82 km kutcha drains.
-There is a government hospital, a government women and children hospital, and 21 private hospitals and clinics that take care of the health care needs of the citizens.
+There is a government hospital, a government women and children's hospital, and 21 private hospitals and clinics.
 There are a total of 2,013 street lamps in Sivaganga: 333 sodium lamps, 1,662 tube lights, 17 mercury vapour lamps and five high mast beam lamp.
 The municipality operates two markets, namely a daily market and a weekly market that cater to the needs of the town and the rural areas around it.